jfflbnntt/dmsguild/expandedArmory/weapon/tables/martial_melee.md

 ##### Martial Melee Weapons

 Martial melee weapons are specialized to be wielded by trained warriors and soldiers.
-Common soldiers are typically outfitted with a polearm and a light one-handed weapon as a fallback, while nobles and elite soldiers tend to use versatile or great weapons.
-Martial melee weapons tend to do more damage and have more beneficial properties than their simple counterparts.
+Common soldiers are typically outfitted with a polearm and a light one-handed weapon as a fallback, while commanders and elite soldiers tend to use versatile or great weapons.
+Martial melee weapons tend to do more damage and have more beneficial properties than their simple counterparts, yet the also cost more and aren't as readily available.

 ___
 | Name | Variants | Damage | Cost | Weight | Properties |